pb03/modular-css-guide/README.md

 #### Don't prefix component name
-Doing this is absolutely unnecessary, as your JS framework is already prefixing the component name.
+Doing this is absolutely unnecessary, if your JS framework is already prefixing the component name.

 _Example:_